abitdodgy/words_counted/README.md

 # Words Counted

 Words Counted is a highly customisable Ruby string analyser.
-It includes some handy utility methods that go beyond word counting.
-You can use this gem to get word density, words and their number of occurrences, the highest occurring words, and few more things.
+It includes many handy utility methods that go beyond word counting.
+You can use this gem to get word density, words and the number of times they occur, the highest occurring words, and few more things.

-I use the word *word* loosely here, since you can pass the program any string you want: words, numbers, characters, etc...
+I use *word* loosely here, since you can pass the program any string you want: words, numbers, characters, etc...

-You can pass in your custom criteria for splitting strings in the form of a custom regular expression.
-This affords you a great deal of flexibility, whether you want to count words, numbers, or special characters.
+Pass in your own regular expression to customise the criteria for splitting strings.
+This makes Words Counted very flexible, whether you want to count words, numbers, or special characters.

 ### Features